Structured Logging

 Integration with quarkus-logging-json

-When you use quarkus-logging-json in your application, Quarkus Flow automatically configures a separate file handler for structured events to avoid double JSON serialization.
+When you use quarkus-logging-json in your application, you need to configure a separate handler for structured events to avoid double JSON serialization.

 When quarkus-logging-json is enabled, it wraps all log messages in a JSON structure: